Ségou Region: Demography

 With a rural population that is largely nomadic semi-sedentary or sedentary, the population consists of many ethnic groups such as the Bambara, Bozo, Soninke, Malinké and Toucouleur.
 Bambaras are mostly farmers and are the most numerous ethnic group.
 Their language is Bambara or Djoula.
 The Bozos are the second most populous ethnic group.
 They live in the borders of Niger, in small towns constituted of small houses.
 The Bozos economy is based on fishing.
 Bozo people have a monopoly on the transport system because of their knowledge in the river by Niger, and are regarded as the masters of water.
 The Somono, also fishermen, are not a distinct ethnic group but a mixture of the Bambara, Bozo and Soninke.
 The Malinké, Maninka, and Mandinka are closely related to Bambaras.
 They have the same costumes, beliefs and religious practices as the Bambaras.
 The Marka, Saracollé and Soninke are merchants and warriors.
+Islam is the largest religion, making up 98.52% of the population, with 1.29% being Christian.